AstraQom: Projects and partnerships

 In June 2012, AstraQom partnered with Bios Technologies, a provider of computer and network hardware and services serving the West Quebec and Ottawa areas.
 Bios became the provider of IP communications solutions to federal and provincial public functions, hospitals and businesses, as a re-seller for AstraQom products and services.
-Following this, AstraQom expanded its Channel Partner program and currently has hundreds of carefully selected resellers around the world.
+Following this, AstraQom expanded its Channel Partner program and currently has hundreds of resellers around the world.